Levant: Religious and ethnic groups

+Current religious map of the Levant and Mesopotamia.

+Syrians in traditional folk costume in Al-Suqaylabiyah, Syria.

 The majority of Levantines are Muslims.
-Islam was first introduced into the region following the Muslim conquest of the Levant in the 7th century; however, a Muslim majority was only reached by the 13th century.
-The majority of Levantine Muslims are Sunnis adhering to the four madhhabs (Hanafi, Shafi'i, Hanbali and Maliki).
-Islamic minorities include the Alawites and Nizari Ismailis in Syria, and Twelver Shiites in Lebanon.
+Islam was first introduced into the region following the Muslim conquest of the Levant in the 7th century; however, a Muslim majority may have only reached by the 13th century.
+The majority of Levantine Muslims are Sunnis adhering to the four madhhabs (Hanafi, Shafi'i, Hanbali, and Maliki).
+Other Islamic denominations include the Alawites and Nizari Ismailis in Syria, and Twelver Shi'ite Muslims in Lebanon.

-As the birthplace of Christianity, the Levant has many Christians belonging to various churches, mainly the Greek Orthodox (Antiochian), Syriac Orthodox, and various Eastern Catholic (Syriac Catholic, Melkite and Maronite) churches.
+As the birthplace of Christianity, the Levant has many Christian denominations and various churches, mainly the Antiochian Greek Orthodox, Syriac Orthodox, and various Eastern Catholic (Syriac Catholic, Melkite and Maronite) denominations.
 Armenians mostly belong to the Armenian Apostolic Church.
 There are also Assyrians belonging to the Assyrian Church of the East and the Chaldean Catholic Church.

-Other religious groups in the Levant include Jews, Samaritans, Yazidis in Iraq, and Druze in Syria and Lebanon.
+Other religious groups in the Levant include Jews, Samaritans, Druze, and Yazidis.